gousta/node-deploy-monitor/README.md

 ##### Run
 ```
-run test1 --instances 2 # My Mac freezes for minutes if I put more than 2, guess it just takes that long.
+run test1 --instances 2 # Docker on Mac struggles for minutes if I put more than 5, so I put a limit.
 Also, instances is optional, default is 1.
 ```

 ##### Validate